 When the STREN bit is '1', the SCLREL bit may be cleared by software to allow software to control the clock stretching.
 The logic will synchronize writes to the SCLREL bit with the SCL clock.
 Clearing the SCLREL bit will not assert the SCL output until the module detects a falling edge on the SCL output and SCL is sampled low.
-If the SCLREL bit is cleared by the user while the SCL line has been sampled low, the SCL output will be asserted (held low).
-The SCL output will remain low until the SCLREL bit is set, and all other devices on the I2C bus have de-asserted SCL.
+If the SCLREL bit is cleared by the user while the SCL line has been sampled low, the SCL output will remain low until the SCLREL bit is set, and all other devices on the I2C bus have deasserted SCL.
 This ensures that a write to the SCLREL bit will not violate the minimum high time requirement for SCL.